very-cool-name/blog-from-scratch/part_i.md

     using type = TypeAtIdxImpl<Idx, CurIdx + 1, Types...>;
 ```

-That's because compiler doesn't know when to stop recursion.
-For example for `Variant` with just one element compiler will generate following function `destroy`:
+That's because compiler doesn't know when to stop the recursion.
+For example compiler will generate following function `destroy` for a `Variant` with just one type.

 ```cpp
 Variant<int> v;